Trump hints axed summit with Kim Jong Un might be back on

 However, Moon may have made the wrong pitch when he met Trump on Wednesday, according to Chun Yung-woo, a former South Korean nuclear negotiator.
 He “overestimated what the North means in terms of denuclearization and oversold it to Washington," Chun said.
 "You get sick if you eat undercooked food.”

-Nilsson-Wright agreed, saying Moon had “invested so much” in the talks that he will want to get the back on track “once the dust has settled.”
+Nilsson-Wright agreed, saying Moon had “invested so much” in the talks that he will want to get them back on track “once the dust has settled.”

 “The question is whether Trump has the appetite at this point,” he added.
 “He has a lot on his plate and it is not clear that he has any strategic vision of any sort let alone the patience.
 We shouldn’t assume Trump is suddenly going to pivot and develop a new longer-term vision for dealing with North Korea.”